kyourin/Creating-NN-without-using-ML-library/README.txt

 *******************************************************************************************

-Note: While creating the neaural network, I have adapted the code in Michael Nielsen's 'Neural Networks and Deep Learning' book.
+Note: While creating the neaural network, I have used Michael Nielsen's 'Neural Networks and Deep Learning' book as a resource.
+You can find more in this book.

 Note: There are comment lines in the code describing the structure of the model.